goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 The interface defined here is your schema for the object.
 There are two fields defined in the schema.
 The first one is ``name`` and the second one is ``description``.
-The schema is used for auto-generating web forms.
+The schema is also can be used to auto-generate web forms.

 Implementing Interface
 ~~~~~~~~~~~~~~~~~~~~~~

+Schema is kind of blueprint for your objects, schema define the
+contracts for the objects.
+Once you have schema ready, you can
+create some concrete classes which implement the schema.

 Next, you need to implement this interface.
 To implement
 ``IContainer``, it is recommended to inherit from